 Victor from Stoney Creek, Ontario writes: "My house is a 3 level back split and is 3 years old.
 The furnace is natural gas.
 I am having problems with condensation and mould on my thermal windows!
 The window manufacturer said that there is too much humidity and that thermal windows always get condensation.
 I have installed a dehumidifier and have brought the humidity level down to 55%, but the situation continues.
 Can you help?"

 Victor, I am sorry to inform you that you are one of many victims of a very short sighted change in the Ontario Building Code where Ontario has decided to not follow the recommendations of the National Building Code which requires mechanical ventilation in all new homes.
 According to the Ontario officials, you can open a window to get rid of your excess humidity.
 Not a very practical practice in a Canadian winter.
+Update note: In the 2010 building code this has changed in Ontario.

 First you may want to look at a primer on What is Relative Humidity?

-If you look at the above chart produced by National Resources Canada, a simple double pane thermal pane window will form condensation on it when indoor humidity exceeds the listed minimum's for each outdoor temperature, condensation being a result of high humidities and low temperatures.
+If you look at this chart produced by National Resources Canada, a simple double pane thermal pane window will form condensation on it when indoor humidity exceeds the listed minimum's for each outdoor temperature, condensation being a result of high humidities and low temperatures.
 If you can't raise the temperature, then you have to reduce the humidity.
 Even at zero, you need to drop your humidity to 40% to prevent that condensation.
 Dehumidifiers cannot drop that humidity below about 50 - 55%, as you found out, and you have to pay the electricity bill to operate these machines as well.

 Ventilation is our only effective dehumidifier in the winter when we need to have significantly less humidity in our houses.
 With old drafty houses, the cold air drafts did the job.
 With modern well sealed, draft free and energy efficient houses, we have no choice but to install mechanical ventilation.
 If you go a step beyond the National Building Code requirements you can get ventilation systems that include heat recuperation devices to make that dehumidifing, healthy fresh air less expensive.
 For many more details on these devices check out the keyword listing for "HRV".